mpsonntag/prespost/202108_INCF_Workshop/Workshop_outline.md

   - will need breakout rooms for 10 people groups ->
   - do we record the presentations? if yes students need to be aware of it and might need to consent up front
   - if we record - will we put the videos up onto the gin / github repo as well?

+## Organizer preparations

+- list of local package installations
+- test jupyter notebook installing all dependencies
+- instructions how to use binder with jupyter notebooks
+- gin/git repository with jupyter notebooks and resource files